180°C = Gas Mark 4: Your Complete Celsius to Gas Mark Guide

 140-160°C (Gas 1-3): Gentle Baking

 Proteins set slowly, perfect for custards and cheesecakes.
-Minimal browning occurs.
+At these temperatures, minimal browning occurs—your bakes stay pale.

 170-190°C (Gas 3-5): Standard Baking

-Maillard reaction creates golden crusts.
-Sugar caramelizes.
-Perfect for most cookies and cakes.
+The Maillard reaction creates golden crusts.
+Sugar caramelizes starting around 160°C. Perfect for most cookies and cakes.

 200-230°C (Gas 6-8): High Heat

-Rapid steam creation for "oven spring" in bread.
-Creates crispy crusts on pizza.
+Rapid steam creation causes "oven spring" in bread.
+Creates crispy crusts on pizza and focaccia.

 Oven Temperature Troubleshooting